Brazil to start vaccinating Jan 20, as UK bars travelers over new virus variant | Health

 "If it's not on the 20th, for whatever logistical problem, it will be on Thursday 21," he wrote.
 "Inoculations will begin with 8 million doses, distributed to 5 million Brazilians."
 The government is planning a Jan.
 19 ceremony to mark the start of inoculations, according to a source involved in the plan.

-The government has declined to give an official start date for vaccinations, but has said inoculations could not begin before Jan.
+While the government has declined to give an official start date for vaccinations, it has said inoculations could not begin before Jan.
 20. The Health Ministry did not respond to a request for comment.
 Two vaccines - one made by AstraZeneca Plc and another developed by China's Sinovac Biotech - will form the bedrock of the government's vaccination plan.
 Both have applied for emergency use in Brazil, with health regulator Anvisa expected to decide on Sunday whether to authorize them.

+Anvisa said on Thursday it had asked for missing information from Brazilian biomedical centers that are partnered with the vaccine developers, Fiocruz and Butantan.
+In the case of Butantan, Anvisa requested additional efficacy data from Phase III trials of the Chinese vaccine done in Brazil.
+Vaccination of the country's population will take 16 months at most, Deputy Health Minister Elcio Franco said at a news conference on Wednesday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)